 The noodles hold up fairly well once they cool.
 You won’t be able to twirl them around your fork as they aren’t quite as flexible, but they do have a chewy bounciness to them like regular pasta.

-Steps for Making the Pasta
+Steps for Making the Keto Pasta Dough

 The cheese is melted down and mixed with the egg to form a dough.
 You can then roll the dough out and slice it into thin strips pasta strips.